 So, starting from 1977, Ziv and Lempel introduced a family of compressors which addressed successfully these problems by designing two algorithms, named LZ77 and LZ78 from the initials of the inventors and the years of the proposal, which use the input sequence they are compressing as the dictionary, and substitute each occurrence of an already seen string with either the offset of its previous position or an ID assigned incrementally to new dictionary phrases.
-The dictionary is dynamically built in the sense that it starts empty and then it grows as the input sequence is processed; at the beginning low compression is achieved, but after some kbs good compression is obtained.
-For typical textual files, those methods achieve about 33% compression ratio.
+The dictionary is dynamically built in the sense that it starts empty and then it grows as the input sequence is processed; at the beginning low compression is achieved, but after some kbs good compression ratio.
 The Lempel-Ziv's compressors are very popular because of their gzip instantiation, and constitute the base of more sophisticated compressors in use today, such as 7zip and LZMA and LZ4.
 In the following paragraphs, we will show them in detail, along with some interesting variants.